Kestrel Nest Box Project

 Researchers with this project have learned that warm weather in May and June leads to greater survival of young kestrels due to greater prey availability.
 They eat mostly insects and small rodents, both of which are more active in warmer spring weather.

-Data gathered by field volunteers are reported to the Peregrine Fund’s American Kestrel Partnership.
+The valuable data gathered by Don from these field volunteers is organized and reported to the Peregrine Fund’s American Kestrel Partnership in Boise, ID and is used in their national database.
 They report that the kestrel population trends positive for the Deschutes and Madras survey counts, contrasting with most of the rest of Oregon which trends negative.

 What Volunteers Do

-A small group of about a dozen volunteers monitor nest boxes and band fledglings.
+A small group of about fifteen (with couples counting as one) volunteers monitor the nest boxes during nesting season.

 Project Focus Areas